nathanielwarner/carletonian-wordpress/wp-content/plugins/custom-facebook-feed/README.txt

 Contributors: smashballoon
 Tags: Facebook, Facebook feed, Facebook posts, Facebook group, Facebook page Requires at least: 3.0
-Requires PHP: 5.2
+Requires PHP: 5.6
-Tested up to: 5.5
+Tested up to: 5.6
-Stable tag: 2.16.1
+Stable tag: 2.18.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Formerly "Custom Facebook Feed".
 Display completely customizable Facebook feeds of a Facebook page or Group.
+Supports Facebook oEmbeds.

 == Description ==

-Display Facebook posts on your WordPress site. **Completely customizable**, **responsive** and **search engine crawlable** Facebook feeds.
+Display Facebook posts on your WordPress site. **Completely customizable**, **responsive**, **search engine crawlable**, and **GDPR compliant** Facebook feeds.
 Display **unlimited Facebook feeds** from your **Facebook page** or **Facebook Group**, and completely match the look and feel of your site with tons of customization options!
+Automatically powers any Facebook oEmbeds on your site.

 *"The perfect Facebook plugin with amazing support!
 What else do you want?
 Get it!"* - [JoeJeffries](http://wordpress.org/support/topic/you-dont-already-have-this?facebook)